What is Sinusitis?

 Acute Sinusitis refers to a new viral or bacterial infection of the mucosa lining the nasal cavity and paranasal sinuses.
 This causes a build up of pressure within the sinuses.
-The symptoms usually include green nasal discharge accompanied by facial sinus pain and sometimes a fever.
+The symptoms usually consist of unilateral facial sinus pain and a fever.

 Chronic Rhinosinusitis is inflammation of the sinuses and nasal cavity which lasts for at least 3 months.
 The symptoms typically include facial discomfort or pain corresponding to the affected sinuses.
 Sinusitis is usually accompanied by allergic rhinitis.
 The majority of these cases are caused by allergies to inhalent allergens such as house dust mite, animal dander, pollen and mould.
 Chronic sinusitis can also be caused by predisposing structural issues such as septal deviation, narrow paranasal channels and nasal polyps but also hormonal changes such as during puberty, pregnancy or menopause can also act as a trigger.

 Almost all sinus problems begin inside the nose.
 The sinuses connect with the internal lining of the nose via narrow passages.
 These passages must remain clear or the normal drainage and clearance of mucus from the sinuses will be curtailed leading to inflammation of the mucosa.
 This initially results in sinus pressure but it also produces the ideal conditions for bacterial overgrowth and infection inside the sinuses.